Sureshpatil4348/Fxlabs.ai_Back_end/API_DOC.md

 2) Open WebSocket v2 for live updates.
 Expect:
    - `ticks` approximately every second (coalesced).
    - `indicator_update` only when a new bar closes (≈ timeframe boundary; detection runs every ~10 seconds).
-   - `correlation_update` for fixed correlation pair keys when RSI updates on a timeframe; payload uses last closed pair bar time and window=50 by default.

 3) Merge live updates into your store.
 Keep RSI as a closed-bar value; show live price from `ticks`.

 ### Symbols and timeframes